XieConnect/SecureMA/README.md

-# SecureMA: supporting secure meta-analysis #
+# SecureMA: secure meta-analysis across multiple sites #

-The SecureMA project aims at supporting meta-analysis computation over distributed data sites while preserving data privacy at both individual- and site-level.
-Specifically, individual data and site-level summary statistics are fully protected throughout the computation.
-And the final result of meta-analysis is only made known to the designated recipient.
+SecureMA is a secure framework for supporting genetic association studies (via meta-analysis) over distributed data sites while preserving data privacy at both person- and site-level.
+Specifically, person-level data and site-level summary statistics are fully protected (encrypted/randomized) throughout the computation.
+And the final result (association p-value) of meta-analysis is only made known to the designated recipient.

 ## Technical Overview ##

-This demonstration package is primarily implemented in Scala (a high-performance language on the Java Virtual Machine).
+This demonstration package is primarily implemented in Scala/Java.
 We provide native API to any JVM-based languages (such as Java).

 The whole project can be deployed as one single self-contained JAR package and run on any system where JVM is available.